 One of the challenges that came up at all events was a concern that open spaces are being lost due to development and that they are not being added in pace with population growth, especially in the Central District.
 "Once it is lost, open space is virtually impossible to get back."
-A variety of creative ways to increase parks and open spaces were proposed including: building pocket parks; requiring open spaces in new developments including plazas, gardens and paseos; decking over parts of the 210 freeway to create a "freeway" park; partnering with Pasadena Unified School District to use school facilities and creating roof-top parks.
+A variety of creative ways to increase parks and open spaces were proposed including building pocket parks; requiring open spaces in new developments including plazas, gardens and paseos; decking over parts of the 210 Freeway to create a "freeway" park; partnering with Pasadena Unified School District to use school facilities; and creating roof-top parks.
+A number of people specifically stated that Arlington Gardens along the 710 right-of-way should be designated as open space.